Blog

 Raw data needs to be interpreted -- that’s why we asked three of the judges who participated in the 3rd Annual Judges Survey to address key survey findings with advice on how to improve your e-discovery practices in 2017.
 Join us for the upcoming webcast!

-The same principle applies to the findings from the Judges Survey—raw data alone is not enough; it must be interpreted.
-That’s why three of the judges who participated in the survey were asked to provide insights and practical advice on improving e-discovery practices.
+The same holds true with the findings in the Judges Survey – raw data needs to be interpreted.
+That’s why we asked three of the judges who participated in the survey to address key survey findings with advice on how to improve your e-discovery practices in 2017.